NealMatta/udemy-react-2023-playground/25 NextJS App Router Introduction/notes.md

 -   If you try to use the HTML anchor element, The page would be forced to refresh
 -   Using Link which comes from the next JS package helps treat the application like a single page application

+# 414. Pages & Layouts

+-   Layouts is another reserved name
+-   At least one is needed in the root file
+-   metadata is also an object that is reserved and exported out
+    -   That's where the <head> values live